zhangbsn-gt/developer.gov.sg/collections/_technologies/sensor-platforms-and-internet-of-things/personal-alert-button.md

 layout: layout-page-sidenav
 category: Sensors and IOT
 description: PAB is an alert device that gives our seniors  greater peace of mind to live independently and safely.
+bios:
+  - name: Joy Ng, Senior UX Designer
+    img_src: pab-joy-ng.png
+    desc: |
+      Joy is a UX Designer working on GovTech Assisted Living Ecosystem (GALE).
+Prior to GovTech, she worked in Fintech and academia.
+She has interests in designing crowdsourcing platforms and has worked on projects such as OneService App and ResponderSG App.
+She holds a Masters in Communications and New Media from NUS.

+  - name: Andrew Sng, Product Manager
+    img_src: pab-andrew-sng.png
+    desc: |
+      Andrew is an advocate in developing technology for public good.
+He joined SIOT in GovTech in September 2017 and has been developing user-friendly hardware solutions for citizens.
+Outside of work, Andrew loves to eat the best foods in Singapore, play the occasional futsal, and read books.

+  - name: Si-Yan Teo, Systems Engineer
+    img_src: pab-teo-si-yan.png
+    desc: |
+      Si-Yan is a Full-Stack Developer who designs and builds custom applications in DECADA.
+She enjoys learning new things and has many hobbies, including baking, calligraphy, and board games.

+  - name: Marvin Lee, Associate Systems Engineer
+    img_src: pab-marvin-lee.png
+    desc: |
+      Marvin graduated from the Singapore University of Technology and Design (SUTD) with a degree in Engineering Product Development.
+He is currently a Systems Engineer working on GALE and oversees the upgrading of DECADA infrastructure and dev-ops.

+  - name: Kelvin Lim, UX Designer
+    img_src: pab-kelvin-lim.png
+    desc: |
+      Kelvin is a UX Designer who worked on the research and design of the PAB.
+He graduated from LASALLE College of the Arts, with an honours degree in Design Communication.
+Kelvin is also a trained and detail-oriented graphic designer.
+In his free time, Kelvin likes to tinker with mechanical keyboards and get his hands dirty from collecting rare house plants.

+  - name: Adrian Tan, Delivery Manager
+    img_src: pab-adrian-tan.png
+    desc: |
+      Adrian Tan is a Product Lead and Delivery Manager at GovTech.
+He has over eight years of experience in Product Management, Business Analyst, Scrum Master, and Product Owner roles.
+Before joining GovTech, he was a start-up founder, Product Manager at a development house, and Product Owner/Product Manager at Municipal Services Office.
+Adrian specialises in facilitating inception workshops, managing multiple scrum teams, and mentoring new Delivery Managers.
+He is deeply interested in using technology to solve complex real-world problems.
 ---

 <iframe width="560" height="315" src="https://www.youtube.com/embed/5Jy9Qu4frdg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>